IGardocki/CLI_Challenge/README.md

 ## Welcome to the CLI Challenge, where you can demonstrate your knowledge of basic command line usage.

 _For mentors: Pair with your mentee to help them clone this repo.
-Once it is cloned, all except one of the exercises should be completed in the terminal (not using a code editor like VSCode)_
+Once it is cloned, all except exercise 4 should be completed in the terminal (not using a code editor like VSCode)_

 1. Make a new directory.
 Call it my_new_dir.